AndreiCherniaev/bladeRF.wiki.git.git.git./Upgrading-bladeRF-firmware.md

 2. Plug the device in at this point.

 3. **IMPORTANT:** Once the device is plugged in, and recognized as a Cypress bootloader remove the jumper from J64.
 If you forget to remove the jumper, the device will not be able to write to the SPI flash.

+# Getting further help
+If you're stuck in the bootloader or having trouble flashing the image, don't fret!
+Join the #bladerf channel on Freenode or visit the [http://nuand.com/forums/viewforum.php?f=4 Nuand troubleshooting forum].
+There's generally a number of folks around who have experience with flashing the device.